 It didn’t take me too long to find the location of the wide shot of the truck traveling up an avenue.
-I thought it looked like it took place on the Upper East Side, so I just cruised up and down eastern avenues in Google Street View, looking for those large residential buildings, which I figured were most likely still around.
+I thought it looked like the Upper East Side, so I just cruised up and down the eastern avenues in Google Street View, looking for any of the large residential buildings, figuring they were still around.
 About 20 minutes later, I matched up 1210 3rd Avenue on the corner of E 70th Street.

 What surprised me was how much effort it took me to find the corner that Pop stood on, especially since it turned out to be on the same block as the Convent of the Sacred Heart, where the extended robbery sequence took place.

-So basically, the truck picks him up half a block from the apartment building where the robbery took place.
+So basically, the truck picked him up a half block from where the robbery took place.